-You are here: Infothek - What to know about blood pressure - What does RR mean?
+You are here: Infothek - Things to know about blood pressure - What does RR mean?

 What does RR mean?

-When talking about blood pressure, youll often come across the abbreviation RR.
-It stands for Riva Rocci and is commonly used in medicine to mean blood pressure.
+When talking about blood pressure, you'll often come across the abbreviation RR.
+It stands for Riva Rocci and is commonly used in medicine to refer to blood pressure.

 Scipione Riva-Rocci - der Erfinder der Blutdruckmessung

-Scipione Riva-Rocci was an Italian physician who in 1896 invented the non-invasive measurement of blood pressure using a cuff and a manometer.
-He wrapped a bicycle inner tube around his patients' upper arms, which he could inflate with a rubber bulb.
-Attached to this was a mercury manometer that measured the pressure.
-Riva-Rocci felt the pulse at his patients' wrists during the procedure and found that the point at which the pulse could no longer be felt corresponded to the systolic blood pressure.
-This revolutionized blood pressure measurement, which until the 19th century had only been possible by invasive methods (by inserting a probe into one of the large arteries).
+Scipione Riva-Rocci was an Italian physician who in 1896 invented a non-invasive method for measuring blood pressure using a cuff and a pressure gauge.
+He wrapped a bicycle inner tube around his patients' upper arms and inflated it with a pump.
+Connected to it was a mercury manometer that measured the pressure.
+Riva-Rocci felt his patients' wrist pulse during the procedure and found that the point at which the pulse could no longer be felt corresponded to the systolic blood pressure.
+This revolutionized blood pressure measurement, which until the 19th century could only be done invasively (by inserting a probe into one of the major arteries).

-Today's most common method of measuring blood pressure still closely resembles the Italian doctor's technique.
-A cuff filled with air is briefly inflated to stop blood flow in a vessel, and the pressure is measured with a manometer.
-Feeling the radial pulse is used less often for this, but it still has its placeespecially in emergency care.
-More commonly, clinicians listen for Korotkoff sounds with a stethoscope or detect the oscillations in the blood vessel, as most electronic blood pressure monitors do.
+The most common way of measuring blood pressure today is still very similar to the Italian doctor's method.
+An air-filled cuff briefly stops blood flow in a vessel and a pressure gauge then measures the blood pressure.
+Feeling the radial pulse is used less often now, but it still has its placeespecially in emergency care.
+More commonly, clinicians listen for the Korotkoff sounds with a stethoscope or detect the oscillations in the blood vessel, as most electronic blood pressure monitors do.

 Blood pressure is measured in mmHg (millimeters of mercury).